BharatKambalur/ece285_s18_project/README.md

 =================
 * Demos:

-   Contains iPython Notebokks that demo different components of our project.
+   Contains iPython Notebooks that demo different components of our project.
    Also contains notebooks to produce plots for various test and train accuracies.

 * Training:

---- Contains the iPython Notebooks that can be used to train DenseNet (Baseline, DBPN Pipelined, Bicubic Scaling Pipelined) and RexNeXt (Baseline only)
+   Contains the iPython Notebooks that can be used to train DenseNet (Baseline, DBPN Pipelined, Bicubic Scaling Pipelined) and RexNeXt (Baseline only)

+* pymodels:

+   Contains the Python files that describe the various pytorch models

+* models:

+   Contains the trained weights for the different networks.
+(Note: Due to GitHub File size limitation, not all files are uploaded.
+Please contact the authors to acquire them)

+* Utils, log:

+   Project specific folder that holds Utility scripts and log files respectively